awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Creating.md

    To terminate the process without creating the parameter group, choose **Cancel**\.

 1. When the parameter group is created, it will have the family's default values\.
 To change the default values you must modify the parameter group\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

-## Creating a Parameter Group \(AWS CLI\)<a name="ParameterGroups.Creating.CLI"></a>
+## Creating a parameter group \(AWS CLI\)<a name="ParameterGroups.Creating.CLI"></a>

 To create a parameter group using the AWS CLI, use the command `create-cache-parameter-group` with these parameters\.
 + `--cache-parameter-group-name` — The name of the parameter group\.